varunSbabu/BloodLink/backend/README.md

 4. Click on the Blueprint to deploy
 5. Configure any environment variables that aren't set in the YAML file
 6. Deploy

+## Troubleshooting Render Deployment

+If you encounter the error `Cannot find module '/opt/render/project/src/backend/start.js'`:

+1. Make sure your **Start Command** is set to `node index.js` (NOT `npm start`)
+2. Verify that `index.js` exists in the root of your backend directory
+3. Check that the path to your backend is correct (if your backend code is in a subdirectory)
+4. If needed, create a simple `start.js` file that requires your main `index.js` file

 ## Required Environment Variables